fastlane/docs/docs/actions/pod_lib_lint.md

   `verbose` | Allow output detail in console | `allow_warnings` | Allow warnings during pod lint |
-  `sources` | The sources of repos you want the pod spec to lint with, separated by commas | `use_libraries` | Lint uses static libraries to install the spec | `false` `fail_fast` | Lint stops on the first failing platform or subspec | `false` `private` | Lint skips checks that apply only to public specs | `false`
+  `sources` | The sources of repos you want the pod spec to lint with, separated by commas | `swift_version` | The SWIFT_VERSION that should be used to lint the spec.
+This takes precedence over a .swift-version file |
+  `use_libraries` | Lint uses static libraries to install the spec | `false` `fail_fast` | Lint stops on the first failing platform or subspec | `false` `private` | Lint skips checks that apply only to public specs | `false`